ACCIDENT AND EMERGENCY

 Get the right treatment for you and help the NHS to manage its resources.

-The receptionist will make a routine appointment for you if you phone or visit the surgery, and this will be for approximately ten minutes.
-If you feel you need a longer appointment please ask the receptionist.
-Certain problems can be dealt with by a Nurse rather than a GP – the receptionist will be able to advise you.
+The Care Navigator will make a routine appointment for you if you phone or visit the surgery, and this will be for approximately ten minutes.
+If you feel you need a longer appointment please ask the Care Navigator.
+Certain problems can be dealt with by a Nurse rather than a GP – the Care Navigator will be able to advise you.

 Please let Reception have your mobile phone number.
 We will then be able to send you appointment reminders and other information.

 We aim to see everybody on the day they phone to request an appointment.

-If you think your problem can be dealt with over the phone please ask the Receptionist.
+If you think your problem can be dealt with over the phone please ask the Care Navigator.

 If you are unable to keep an appointment please let us know so that it can be made available for another patient.
 If you are late for your appointment you may be asked to rebook for another time in order to minimise waiting for other patients.
 For training purposes telephone calls to and from Reception may be monitored.

 We encourage you to come to the Surgery as it is likely that you will be seen quicker.
 Home visits are restricted to patients who are very ill or infirm and unable to visit the surgery.

 In the time taken to do a home visit, approximately four patients can be seen in the Surgery.
 Therefore we do ask that our patients only request a home visit when absolutely necessary.

 However, if an urgent visit is required, it is advisable to ring the surgery as early as possible in the day to request one.
 If a home visit is requested, it is likely that the Duty Doctor will call back to make an assessment of the clinical priority for the visit.

 Laboratory Results.
 Ring 01394 278844 (24 hours) after 2pm and speak to care navigator.
 To protect patient confidentiality, results can only be given to the patient.
 Please allow seven days for results to be sent to the surgery.